Share the Goodness: Community Events

 Check the website for any updates or changes.

-The exhibit will be on view through Sunday, August 18.
+The exhibit is curated by park board member Maria Mostajo, a Latinx art collector and supporter of emerging artists.
+It will be on view through Sunday, September 29.
 Check our social media for weekly open hours: @judyblackpark on Instagram and Facebook.

 FUNraiser | Judy Black Memorial Park and Gardens | Saturday, September 14th 5PM